Great gifts for foodies that will arrive before Christmas

 On the off chance your foodie doesn't already have one, the Instant Pot Duo makes a great Christmas gift and is a slam dunk for a quick and easy meal.
 It's seven devices in one: pressure cooker, slow cooker, rice cooker, steamer, saute pan, yogurt maker and warmer.
 If that's not enough, a number of models feature additional modes for preparing specific foods like rice or cake -- or even sterilizing bottles and jars.
 You can buy it in three 3-, 6- and 8-quart sizes, and you can practically go through your whole recipe journal with this one item.

 If you have a Star Wars fan to buy for, this Instant Pot Duo with R2-D2 paint job is down to just $80 at Williams Sonoma.
-Best Instant Pots of 2020.
+Read our list of the best Instant Pots of 2020.

 Vitamix has set the bar for blenders -- and the E310 Explorian is worth its lofty price.
 Sure, it makes unparalleled smoothies, but it's also great for making all sorts of food, like soups, nut butters, salsas and even baked goods.
 Unlike other blenders, the Explorian's aircraft-grade stainless-steel blades are tough enough to tackle bread dough for baking.
 And though most blenders can be a pain to clean, a drop of dish soap and warm water will make your Vitamix good as new.